-For the year during which you buy your property, the vendor will be responsible for paying the taxe d’habitation as it is payable by whoever is in occupation on 1st January.
+For the year during which you buy your property, the vendor will be responsible for paying the taxe d’habitation as he would have been in occupation on 1st January.
 Even if you become the owner on 2nd January, this tax will still be his responsibility.
-For taxe foncière and refuse collection charges there is usually an apportionment between the vendor and the seller according to how long they own the property in that year.
+For taxe foncière and ordures there is usually an apportionment between the vendor and the seller according to how long they own the property in that year.
 This is usually provided for by the notaire in the final conveyance deed (acte de vente).
 Although the vendor will be sent the taxe foncière bill, he will be entitled to immediate reimbursement by the purchaser as soon as he provides proof that he has been billed.

-Purchasers of new property may be entitled to an exemption from taxe foncière for the first 2 years after completion of works and longer in certain developments.
+Purchasers of new property may be entitled to an exemption from taxe foncière for 2 years and longer in certain developments.
 When the building works have finished, you must inform the local Mairie.
 This declaration forms part of the file containing the building permit you received.
-You must send 3 copies to the Mairie by recorded delivery.
-If you are entitled to an exemption from taxe foncière, the period of exemption will begin from the date the works were declared complete.
+You must sent 3 copies to the Mairie by recorded delivery.
+If you are entitled to an exemption from taxe foncière, the period of exemption will begin from the date the works were completed.

 Within 90 days of completing the works you must also submit a form declaring the works finished.
 This form will be either with your building permit or can be obtained from the Mairie.

 For new buildings you will need to use the following forms:

 Individual house – form H1

 Without this declaration being made, you will lose the benefit of exemption from taxe foncière.
 If you are late with the declaration, the exemption will only run from the period after 31 December of the year following the deposit of the declaration.
 Also a fine may be imposed.